huytd-it/reactjs-store/README.md

 # KingShop
-Food Order App is a modern food ordering website built with React and Vite, allowing users to browse menus, add items to the cart, and place orders seamlessly.
+Faction Shop is a modern food ordering website built with React and Vite, allowing users to browse menus, add items to the cart, and place orders seamlessly.

 ## 📜 Features